rustyshakelford2/LavaFurnace/readme.txt

 directly.
 Water or lava flowing into the furnace crucible and not places.
 So just be sure to keep running water/lava away from the furnace and you will be OK.

-Compatability mode for now simply stops lavafurnace from outputing a furnace burn event when a user fuels the lavafurnace.
+Compatibility mode for now simply stops lavafurnace from outputting a furnace burn event when a user fuels the lavafurnace.
 This is so plugins that like to return lavabuckets wont erroneously return a bucket when no bucket was used.

 Permissions are not required, the plugin will default over to bukkit permissions if GroupManager or niji based permissions